Visgean/nginx_static_web/README.md

 sudo certbot --nginx certonly
 ```

-# Using rsync to publish your website
+# Use rsync to publish your website

-Use rsync to update the website, it is faster then SFTP because it only transmits the changed items
+Rsync is faster than SFTP because it only transmits the changed items

 ```
 rsync -azP <build_dir on your laptop> <digital ocean ssh serve details>:/var/www/<mysite>